ALTREP-examples/Rpkg-simplemmap/README.md

-This package will provide an implementation of memory-mapped vectors as a simple illustration the `ALTREP` mechanism to be added to R, initially in a bcanch named `ALTREP`.
+This package will provide an implementation of memory-mapped vectors as a simple illustration the `ALTREP` mechanism to be added to R, initially in a branch named `ALTREP`.